top of page

 • Most associations do not charge fees for this simple and standard process.

-Have the following information into count:
+Have the following information into account:

 • A homeowner's association (HOA) is an organization in a subdivision, planned community, condominium building, or similar that makes and enforces rules for the properties and their residents.